-- The stated goal of these enclaves – established at Coega, East London, Richards Bay, and OR Tambo International Airport outside Johannesburg – was to encourage export industries and attract foreign direct investment.
+- South Africa began to establish Industrial Development Zones (IDZs) in 2000.
+The stated goal of these enclaves – established at Coega, East London, Richards Bay, and OR Tambo International Airport – was to encourage export-oriented industries and attract FDI.

 Press release: SEZs: Lessons for South Africa from international evidence and local experience